mezzio/mezzio/docs/book/v3/features/helpers/body-params.md

 > ### This Middleware **Must** Be Used for PUT Requests
 >
-> If it is not a part of the middleware pipeline for routes using PUT requests, then calls to `ServerRequestInterface::getParsedBody()` will return an empty array—even if the request included a body.
+> If it is not a part of the middleware pipeline for routes using PUT requests, then calls to `ServerRequestInterface::getParsedBody()` will return an empty array — even if the request included a body.

 ## Registering the middleware